-Stock futures add to gains following Nasdaq rebound
+Stock futures trade mixed following Nasdaq rebound

-U.S. equity futures are trading higher, adding to Tuesday's gains sparked by the Nasdaq's best session in more than four months.
+U.S. equity futures are trading mixed, with the Nasdaq giving up some of Tuesday's gains.

-The major futures indexes suggest a rise of 0.2% when the Wednesday trading session begins.
+The major futures indexes suggest a rise of 0.2% on the Dow when the Wednesday trading session begins.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE